pokryfka/aws-xray-sdk-swift/README.md

 segment.addException(message: "Test Exception")
 ```

-Note that `Error`s rethrown in the closures are recorded.
+Note that `Error`s thrown in the closures are recorded.

 #### HTTP request data